-Guide training will usually be held the first Monday of January and all guides are asked to attend in order to be briefed on any new activities or policies for the ski season and to update their skills.
+Starting in 2015, a day long guide training session will be held the second or third weekend in December.
+All guides are asked to attend in order to be briefed on the CADS Manual and any new activities or policies for the ski season and to update their skills.
 All new guides must attend a training session before being allowed to guide a skier/snowboarder.